KunalPatil-24/Quizzler/README.md

 # What is Quizzler?
-It's cross-flatform Quiz app made using Flutter and Dart
+It's cross-platform Quiz app made using Flutter and Dart

 <!-- ## What you will create